chandnikhg735/LED/README.md

 # LED
-An Arduno library to drive a led in multiple modes to aid in multitasking.
+This library allows an Arduino board to control LEDs.

-LED creates a led object that can be turned on and off within a sketch and the library takes care of the blinking or breathing in the background.
+A LED object has many useful methods to make it blinking or breathing in non blocking mode.

 ## Example